 A complimentary bottle of wine when you dine via Citibank Dining Program

 All Citi credit cards give you complimentary access to the Citibank Dining Program, which offers a bottle of award-winning wine when you dine at partner restaurants across Australia.
 Just tell the waiter that you will be paying with a Citi credit card and you’ll get to select from the restaurant's range of award-winning white and red wines.
-Learn more about the Citi Dining Program here.

 Transfer debt from a personal loan to a balance transfer credit card

 Citi is one of the only credit card providers in Australia to let you transfer your balance from a personal loan, line of credit or overdraft account to a credit card.
 You can also transfer a balance from another credit card, store card or charge card.
 This allows you to take advantage of Citi's balance transfer credit card offers to help you save money on interest and pay off your debts faster.